 She knew Canadian work experience was key, but how was she going to get it?

 An Internship with Kosha Foods

-Sujala has a pretty incredible start up story herself.
+Kosha Foods is a pretty incredible start up story in itself.
 I knew this could be a great meeting of two determined and inspirational women, at a time when both needed the other.
 Trang and Sujala shared their own stories, passions and career aspirations during their first meeting.
 Sujala provided expectations and in-depth details about the tasks and projects Trang would be involved in.
 Kosha Foods welcomed it’s first intern.

 I receive emails at 2am, I wonder when Sujala sleeps knowing she has a full time job and a baby too!

 In terms of why internships are important, Trang spoke about the diversity of experience she is gaining in different areas of the business–supply chain, website content, purchasing/suppliers, labelling, packaging, nutrition facts–and the most current being a research project on gluten free pancakes.

 On The Horizon

 Trang currently works full time at a car dealership in a customer service role.
 She and her husband are extremely grateful for the opportunities they have earned.
 The training she has received has been so valuable for improving her communication skills and gaining Canadian work experience.
 She feels blessed.

 Her heart definitely remains in the food industry though, its always been her focus.
 While at high school, Trang become very concerned about the quality of food in her country and the subsequent health problems.
 She mentioned the high levels of chemicals in processed foods and pesticides in the fruits and vegetables.